Marcus Semien Player Props: Rangers vs. Mariners

-Marcus Semien -- with a slugging percentage of .400 in his past 10 games, including zero homers) -- will be in action for the Texas Rangers versus the Seattle Mariners, with Logan Gilbert on the mound, on May 8 at 9:40 PM ET.
+Marcus Semien -- with a slugging percentage of .385 in his past 10 games, including zero homers) -- will be in action for the Texas Rangers versus the Seattle Mariners, with Luis Castillo on the hill, on May 10 at 3:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-6 with a double and an RBI) against the Angels.
+In his previous game he had a hitless showing (0-for-3) against the Mariners.

 Marcus Semien Game Info & Props vs. the Mariners